 Visual presentation aids guide students’ paths through each part of the course, and are available online to refresh students’ memory afterwards.
 These prezis are continuously being updated and are available online.
 Because the Prezis are being updated as we go, I don’t recommend using them before class.
 In fact, they’re only designed to guide our class discussions, and aren’t intended for download at all.

-Website updates, emails to the class, a calendar subscription (above), and the Twitter tag #PropertyLaw from @jdebeer convey important logistics updates, and connect students with real-world impacts of property law through media reports related to course topics, which often find their way onto exams.
+Website updates, emails to the class, and the Twitter tag #PropertyLaw from @jdebeer convey important logistics updates, and connect students with real-world impacts of property law through media reports related to course topics, which often find their way onto exams.
 A package of audio, video and presentation aids from each class is webcast at at “Echos” at echo360.org.uk and archived for later reference by students.

 Our readings in this course come primarily from A Property Law Reader: Cases, Questions and Commentary, 4th ed.
 (Toronto: Carswell, 2016).
 This is Canada’s leading property law casebook, and I don’t just say that because I’m its co-author with Bruce Ziff, Doug Harris and Margaret McCallum.
 It’s true: more 1L property students use this book than any other.
 If you want to supplement your casebook readings, there’s an excellent companion textbook written by Bruce Ziff, Principles of Property Law, now in its 7th edition.
 I’ve put several copies on reserve in the library.
 We won’t reference this often during class, but some students find it quite useful.